ont-app/vocabulary/README.md

 <a name="h3-support-for-sparql"></a>
 ### Support for SPARQL queries

-RDF is explicitly constructed from IRIs, and there is an intimate relationship between [SPARQL](https://en.wikipedia.org/wiki/SPARQL) queries and RDF namespaces. `ont-app/vocabulary` provides facilities for extracting SPARQL prefix declarations from queries containing
+RDF is explicitly constructed from URIs, and there is an intimate relationship between [SPARQL](https://en.wikipedia.org/wiki/SPARQL) queries and RDF namespaces. `ont-app/vocabulary` provides facilities for extracting SPARQL prefix declarations from queries containing